Have you ever been in a situation where you want to challenge someone’s behaviour – but you didn’t know how to do it or what to say?

 Dr Janet Rutherford, Primary Care Dean, says: “I am pleased to support the Active Bystander initiative across Primary Care in the East of England.
 It intertwines the NHS Values and Constitution with the overarching vision for the East of England Primary Care School.
 By providing insight into what it means to be an active Bystander, we aim to ensure that all Learners within Primary Care feel that they are working within a psychologically safe environment and, that everybody, from Learners to Educators, feels confident in appropriately challenging unwanted, and inappropriate behaviour.
 As a School, we see this initiative as part of our journey to creating the working culture that we strive for and will help us to gain traction as one of the best regions in the country for General Practice Specialty Training and other wider workforce roles”

-If you have any questions, or are required to relinquish your place, please email email@example.com
+If you have any questions, or are required to relinquish your place, please email us on email@example.com